On a rented bicycle, I toured the Famagusta Ghost Town of Varosha.

 Varosha is free to enter and is open to everyone, as per the photo:

-You don't need your passport, but they will ask to look in your bag.
+You don’t need your passport (best to take it anyway), but they will ask to look in your bag.
 Drones are forbidden.

 Across from the entrance, there are 2 small kiosks where you can get some water and snacks (no cash card only).
-You can also rent a bicycle or e-scooter, which I highly recommend doing.
-It costs 150 TL for the bike rent, but again, no cash card only!!!
+You can also rent a bicycle (or e-scooter) for 150 TL, which I highly recommend doing.
+Card payment only.

 On my Retro “Steel is Real”, double top tube bicycle in Varosha: